-As the data shows, there seems to be a slight drop from preceding years.
+As the data shows, there seems to be a slight drop in the number of investors applying for the Ireland residency by investment visa from preceding years.

 Why?
 Ireland’s government rarely provides stats on its immigration program.
 But this has changed recently.